 In conclusion, a tailored approach is necessary to address the dynamic cybersecurity landscape.
 Granular policies offer a practical solution by breaking down policies into smaller, more specific rules.
 This approach allows organizations to customize their security measures to suit their environment’s unique needs, striking a balance between security requirements, operational efficiency, and flexibility.
 Granular policies also enable consistent enforcement across different systems, networks, and applications, reducing the risk of human error and minimizing cyber threats.

-To learn more about the benefits of granular policies and how they can help your organization address its unique cybersecurity challenges, feel free to reach out to us.
+To learn more about the benefits of granular policies and how they can help your organization address its unique cybersecurity challenges, feel free to reach out to us and schedule a demo.
 We’re here to support your journey towards effective risk management.